Ouro Verde de Minas

 Ouro Verde de Minas is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was estimated to be 5,914 people living in a total area of 174 km².
+Its population as of 2020 was estimated to be 5,914 people living in a total area of 174 km2.
 The city belongs to the mesoregion of Vale do Mucuri and to the micro-region of Teófilo Otoni.
 It became a municipality in 1962.

+Geography

 Ouro Verde de Minas is located at an elevation of 549 meters, 49 km. southeast of Teófilo Otoni.
 The distance to the state capital, Belo Horizonte, is 494 km.
 Neighboring municipalities are: Teófilo Otoni, Ataléia, and Frei Gaspar.